OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code.en.md

 description: "Integrate changes into OSRD"
 ---

+{{% alert color="warning" %}}
+The source code of OSRD is available under [the LGPLv3 license](https://choosealicense.com/licenses/lgpl-3.0/).
+By contributing to the codebase, you consent to the distribution of your changes under the project's license.

+LGPLv3 forbids modifying source code without sharing the changes under the same license: use other people's work, and share yours!

+This constraint does not propagate through APIs: You can use OSRD as a library, framework or API server to interface with proprietary software.
+Please suggest changes if you need new interfaces.
+{{% /alert %}}

 This chapter is about the process of integrating changes into the common code base. **If you need help at any stage, open an issue or message us.**

 1) If you are not used to Git, [follow this tutorial](https://learngitbranching.js.org/)